Geometric Theory of Weyl Structures: Relations to non-linear invariant PDE

 \begin{thm} Let $M$ be an oriented smooth manifold of dimension $n$ which is endowed with a projective structure.
 Let $\si\in\Ga(\Cal E(1))$ be a nowhere-vanishing section and let us denote by $\nabla^\si$ the Weyl connections of the Weyl structure determined by $\si$ and by $\Rho^{\si}$ its Rho tensor.
 Then we have:

 (1) An appropriate constant multiple of $\si$ satisfies \eqref{eq:projmongeampere} if and only if $\nabla^\si(\det(\Rho^{\si}))=0$ and $\det(\Rho^\si)$ is nowhere vanishing.

 (2) The Weyl structure determined by $\si$ is always Lagrangian.
-If $M$ is projectively flat, then an appropriate constant multiple of $\si$ satisfies \eqref{eq:projmongeampere} if and only if this Weyl structure is non-degenerate and the image of the corresponding section $s:M\to A$ is a minimal submanifold. \end{thm} \begin{proof} It is well known how to decompose the curvature of a linear connection on $TM$ into the projective Weyl curvature and the Rho-tensor, see Section 3.1 of \cite{BEG} (taking into account the sign conventions mentioned in \cref{2.6}).
+If $M$ is projectively flat, then an appropriate constant multiple of $\si$ satisfies \eqref{eq:projmongeampere} if and only if this Weyl structure is non-degenerate and the image of the corresponding section $s:M\to A$ is a minimal submanifold.
+This extends to curved projective structures provided that minimality of $s(M)$ is defined as vanishing of the mean curvature form associated to the canonical connection $D$ via the definition in \cite[p.\ 120]{Smoczyk}. \end{thm} \begin{proof} It is well known how to decompose the curvature of a linear connection on $TM$ into the projective Weyl curvature and the Rho-tensor, see Section 3.1 of \cite{BEG} (taking into account the sign conventions mentioned in \cref{2.6}).
 It is also shown there that the Bianchi identity shows that the skew part of the Rho tensor is a non-zero multiple of the trace of the curvature tensor, which describes the action of the curvature on the top exterior power of the tangent bundle and thus on density bundles.
 This readily implies that $\Rho^\si$ is symmetric, so the Weyl structure defined by $\si$ is Lagrangian by \cref{prop3.4}.

 (1) It is well known that the projective Hessian in terms of a linear connection $\nabla$ in the projective class and its Rho tensor $\Rho$ is given by the symmetrization of $\nabla^2\si-\Rho\si$, see Section 3.2 of \cite{Proj-Comp}.
 (The different sign is caused by different sign conventions for the Rho-tensor.)
 But by definition $\nabla^\si\si=0$ and $\Rho^{\si}$ is symmetric, so we conclude that $H(\si)=-\Rho^\si\si$ and hence $\det(H(\si))=(-1)^n\si^n\det(\Rho^{\si})$.
 Now for each $k\neq 0$, the sections of $\Cal E(k)$ that are parallel for $\nabla^\si$ are exactly the constant multiples of $\si^k$, so (1) follows readily.